NA-MIC/ProjectWeek/PW31_2019_Boston/Projects/PythonPackages/README.md

 <!-- Describe here WHAT you would like to achieve (what you will have as end result). -->

-1. Create a slicer.util.pip function (or equivalent architecture) for accessing pip install
-1. Bundling of python packages with extensions
-1. Extensions packages can be post-installed using a requirements.txt architecture
+The objective is to have a consistent interface / process for installing patyhon packages across Slicer (extensions and in the pyton interactor)

 ## Approach and Plan

 <!-- Describe here HOW you would like to achieve the objectives stated above. -->
+1. Create a slicer.util.pip function (or equivalent architecture) for accessing pip install from scripts or the interactor
+  * Investigate use of vitual environments in Slicer
+2. Extension python package automatic install
+  * Post-install packages using a hook for requirements.txt

 ## Progress and Next Steps